angular/angular-cli/docs/process/bazel.md

 On Linux, Bazel tests will run under a sandbox for isolation.
 You can turn off this sandbox by adding the [`local = True`](https://docs.bazel.build/versions/master/be/common-definitions.html#common-attributes-tests) attribute to the rule.
+You can also force local execution by passing `--test_output=streamed`.

 Then you will find the intermediate test files in `bazel-out/k8-fastbuild/bin`, followed by the test target path.